This page is information about single graduate student housing. If you are looking for information about family housing, please see Family Housing.

 Apply for Graduate Housing

-You can apply online by logging into the Housing Portal with your Rutgers NetID and password.
+Starting mid-April, housing applications will be available by logging into the Housing Portal with your Rutgers NetID and password.

 What Our Residents Are Saying

 “I’ve really enjoyed being in graduate housing.
 You can tell when you are on a graduate floor, just by the rhythm, people seem busier and quieter.
 It’s definitely a calmer space, because there is more required of graduate students.
 I feel motivated because I could see other students studying and working all the time towards their goals.
 It made me less prone to procrastinate because we are all going through the same thing, and it pushes you to keep working.
 There are programs and events available and tailored to graduate students on topics about careers, resumes, and professional skills, because graduate students already know the basics.
 You get a real feel for the community.”
 Mohamed Tarakji